Stamp Duty Land Tax Procedures and Guidance for UK Land Transactions

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Guide on Land Transaction Tax and Stamp Duty Transitional Provisions
+You may find it helpful to read the original guidance here: Stamp Duty Land Tax Procedures and Guidance for UK Land Transactions

 View all HMRC SDLT Guidance Pages Here